29::273 General Relativity and Cosmology Syllabus

 appropriate arrangements may be made.
 Please contact me during my

 Students with disablities should also contact the Office of Student

 student who has a complaint

 to a Physics or Astronomy course should follow the procedures

-• Ordinarily, the student should attempt to resolve the matter with the
+- Ordinarily, the student should attempt to resolve the matter

 satisfaction, the student should go to the course supervisor (if the

-instructor is a teaching assistant) or to Associate Chair, Professor
+instructor is a teaching assistant) or to the Chair.
+T. Boggess.

 complaint to the Associate Dean for Academic Programs, 120 Schaeffer

 Hall (335-2633).
 The associate dean will attempt to resolve the